 DNA Is Not Always Probative or Present

 DNA analysis has had an unprecedented impact on the criminal justice system.
-It has propelled investigations forward and made charging alleged perpetrators easier.
+It has propelled investigations forward and made charging those alleged to have committed the crime easier.
 Science can now provide focus or direction to an investigation, help develop a case theory, and clear suspects or those wrongfully convicted with more certainty.
 As a result, the criminal justice community has become highly reliant on DNA analysis.

 Many believe DNA analysis is the death knell for most criminal defendants, and juries and lawyers alike expect to see DNA evidence presented during a trial.
 It has been reported that 72 percent of jurors anticipate seeing DNA in a sexual assault trial and that juries are 33 times more likely to convict when presented with DNA evidence.
 This raises serious concerns, as the need to provide probative DNA evidence in sexual assault cases has become increasingly more important if a prosecutor hopes to secure a conviction.